top of page

 Getting a drink & snack:

+Inside the mill at the Walkway there is a cafe to call into for a snack or lunch.
 After our walk, we headed into town and found plenty of cafes and pubs to choose from.
 We stopped into a small cafe for sandwiches and jacket potatoes.

 Playground: